Purple Rain (album): Composition

 Revolution members Fink, Coleman, and Melvoin helped write the album's fourth track "Computer Blue".
 Doctor Fink, who wrote a keyboard bass line for the track, said he "started playing that main bass groove which later became 'Computer Blue'.
 So the band [the Revolution] started grooving on it, and Prince started coming up with some stuff, then we recorded a rough version and he took it into the studio and just incorporated it all and made it fly that way.
-Wendy [Melovin] and Lisa [Coleman] did some of the stuff on it.
-Prince borrowed the bridge/portal section from the then-unreleased Father's Song, by his father [jazz musician John L. Nelson], who had given him some music over the years to play around with.
+Wendy [Melvoin] and Lisa [Coleman] did some of the stuff on it.
+Prince borrowed the bridge/portal section from the then-unreleased Father's Song, by his father jazz musician John L. Nelson, who had given him some music over the years to play around with.
 So the song was a real mixture of different people and influences."

-The full band appears on five tracks: "Let's Go Crazy", "Computer Blue", "I Would Die 4 U", "Baby I'm A Star" and "Purple Rain" while the remainder of the tracks are essentially solo performances by Prince.
+The full band appears on six tracks: "Let's Go Crazy", "Take Me With U", "Computer Blue", "I Would Die 4 U", "Baby I'm A Star" and "Purple Rain" while the remaining three tracks are essentially solo performances by Prince.
 Apollonia sings co-lead on "Take Me With U".
 Three of the tracks include a string section arranged by Coleman and Prince which were conducted by Coleman and Melvoin: "Take Me With U", "Baby I'm A Star", and "Purple Rain".
 The string players are violin and viola player Novi Novog and cellists David Coleman and Suzie Katayama.